 Amazingly enough, there is no cream in this recipe – but you wouldn’t say so to taste it.
 If you really wanted to, you could swap some of the milk out for cream when you make the sauce, but to be honest I don’t think it’s necessary.

-And to go back to the origins of this recipe, it makes perfect as a dip for potato wedges.
+And to go back to the origins of this recipe, it makes perfect dip for potato wedges.
 Just halve the quantity of milk and cornflour in this recipe, leave out the pasta, and serve as a dip alongside my cripy potato fries.